-- GU35) Identify the consultation and notification radius applicable to the project as set out in the consultation and notification table in Appendix A1 Participant involvement program guidelines under Section 5. - GU36) Provide the distance to the nearest residence in kilometres. - GU37) For pipeline installations, provide the distance to the nearest surface development in kilometres. - GU38) Summarize the participant involvement information, including a description of the activities undertaken and include any engagement materials provided.
-(See Appendix A1 Participant involvement program guidelines and Appendix A1-B Participant involvement program guidelines for Indigenous groups). - GU39) Supply a list of contact information for all persons who had been contacted as part of the participant involvement program in a spreadsheet in accordance with the template included in Appendix A1 - Participant involvement program guidelines. - GU40) Summarize consultation with local jurisdictions (e.g., municipal districts, counties). - GU41) Confirm that all other Crown disposition holders, oil and gas reserve owners, and pipeline licensees that may be directly and adversely affected have been notified of the project. - GU42) Identify all persons who expressed a concern(s) about the project.
-For each person, include the following information: - The specifics of the concern(s). - Steps taken to try and resolve the concern(s). - Whether the concern(s) was resolved.
+- GU34)GU35) Identify the consultation and notification radius applicable to the project as set out in the consultation and notification table in Appendix A1 Participant involvement program guidelines under Section 5. - GU35)GU36) Provide the distance to the nearest residence in kilometres.
+For pipeline installations, also provide the distance to the nearest surface development in kilometres. - GU36) For pipeline installations, provide the distance to the nearest surface development in kilometres. - GU37) Summarize the participant involvement information, including a description of the activities undertaken and include any engagement materials provided.

+(See Appendix A1 Participant involvement program guidelines and Appendix A1-B Participant involvement program guidelines for Indigenous groups). - GU38) Supply a list of contact information for all persons who had been contacted

+- as part of the participant involvement program in an Excel spreadsheet in accordance with the template included in Appendix A1 Participant involvement program guidelines. - GU39) Summarize consultation with local municipal jurisdictions (e.g., cities, towns, municipal districts, counties). - GU40) Confirm that all other Crown disposition holders, oil and gas reserve owners, and pipeline licensees that may be directly and adversely affected have been notified of the project. - GU41) Provide a feedback summary table to lidentify all persons who expressed a concern(s) about the project.
+For each person, that includes the following information: - The name and land location of the person(s). - The specifics of the concern(s). - Steps taken to try and resolve the concern(s). - Whether the concern(s) was resolved.